-This report presents data collected by Mississippi State University and Weed Management Services in 2012 in the Wyoming portion of Yellowtail Reservoir, formed by the construction of Yellowtail Dam on the Bighorn River.
-Funding was provided by the Big Horn County Weed and Pest Control Board.
-We thank Ruth Zeller, BHCWPC Supervisor, for logistic assistance.
-Cassity Bromley (National Park Service, Bighorn National Recreation Area) and Beth Bear (Wyoming Department of Fish and Game) provided permitting and other assistance for the survey.
+This report presents data collected by Mississippi State University and Weed Management Services in 2012 in one reservoir of Montana, one reservoir of Wyoming, and the river connecting them.
+Funding was provided by the Montana Department of Natural Resources and Conservation and Big Horn County (WY) Weed and Pest Control Board.
+The Bighorn Reservoir National Recreation Area (National Park Service) provided access.
+We thank Alicia Stickney, Alice Stanley, Ray Beck, Ruth Zeller, Cassidy Bromley, and Beth Bear for assistance with planning and on the ground logistics.
 Field assistance was provided by Bradley Sartain and John Mark Curtis, Mississippi State University.
 Any errors in presentation or fact are the responsibility of the authors.